Holi: Tripura

-In Tripura Holi is known as "Pali" which means colour in Tripuri language, it's celebrated all over Tripura.
+In Tripuri language spoken natively in Tripura, Holi is known as "Pali", which means colour.
+It is celebrated all over the state.

 Uttarakhand

 Kumaoni Holi in Uttarakhand includes a musical affair.
 It takes different forms such as the Baithki Holi, the Khari Holi and the Mahila Holi.
 In Baithki Holi and Khari Holi, people sing songs with a touch of melody, fun, and spiritualism.
 These songs are essentially based on classical ragas.
 Baithki Holi (बैठकी होली), also known as Nirvan Ki Holi, begins from the premises of temples, where Holiyars (होल्यार) sing Holi songs and people gather to participate, along with playing classical music.
 The songs are sung in a particular sequence depending on the time of day; for instance, at noon the songs are based on Peelu, Bhimpalasi and Sarang ragas, while evening songs are based on the ragas such as Kalyan, Shyamkalyan and Yaman.
 The Khari Holi (खड़ी होली) is mostly celebrated in the rural areas of Kumaon.
 The songs of the Khari Holi are sung by the people, who, sporting traditional white churidar payajama and kurta, dance in groups to the tune of ethnic musical instruments such as the dhol and hurka.

 In the Kumaon region, the Holika pyre, known as Cheer (चीर), is ceremonially built in a ceremony known as Cheer Bandhan (चीर बंधन) fifteen days before Dulhendi.
 The Cheer is a bonfire with a green Paiya tree branch in the middle.
 The Cheer of every village and neighbourhood is rigorously guarded as rival mohallas try to playfully steal each other's cheer.

 The colours used on Holi are derived from natural sources.
 Dulhendi, known as Charadi (छरड़ी) (from Chharad (छरड़)), is made from flower extracts, ash and water.
 Holi is celebrated with great gusto much in the same way all across North India.